 b.
-What additional support is available to help my child with their learning including specific interventions provided and adaptations to the curriculum and learning environment?
+What additional support is available to help my child with their learning including specific interventions and adaptations to the curriculum?

-At Oldfield we make relevant adaptations to classrooms such as work stations and visual timetables as appropriate.
-In addition to our SENDCO, we have a number of Teaching Assistants (TAs) who work with children on a one to one basis or with in a small group.
-Within our TAs we have three trained ELSA's in school who work with children with social and emotional difficulties, and 5 Higher Level Teaching Assistants (HLTA).
-For children with an EHCP, one to one support may be provided but this is dependent on their plan.
+At Oldfield we make relevant adaptations to the classrooms such as work stations and visual timetables.
+In addition, to our SENDCo, we have a number of Teaching Assistants and High Level Teaching Assistants who work with children on a one-to-one basis or in small groups to focus on support in specific areas.
+We also have trained ELSA's who work with children with social and emotional difficulties.